Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 St. George Children’s Museum

-Unleash your inner child as you play with your children around the 12 interactive exhibits of the Children’s Museum.
+Unleash your inner child as you play with your little ones through 12 interactive exhibits.

 View of the signage outside the St. George Children’s Museum